jradavenport/eralf/README.md

 # eralf
-Given single datapoint, can we say anything meaningful about the flare the created it?
+Given single datapoint, can we say anything meaningful about the flare that created it?

 <img src="flare_butterfly.png" height="250">